src-d/intro/README.md

 ### Introduction

-To be able to do interesting analysis of source code, we need to treat our code as data.
+To be able to do interesting analyses of source code, we need to treat our code as data.
 However, analyzing code as plain text is very limiting since our compilers actually use the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) \(AST\).

 ![source: ruslanspivak.com](.gitbook/assets/lsbasi_part7_ast_01.png)